jeh15/sandbox/README.md

 # How to run:
-Some libraries that use JAX will unistall CUDA JAX (If installed via pip not sure about locally installed) and instead use CPU JAX.
+Some libraries that use JAX will uninstall CUDA JAX (If installed via pip not sure about locally installed) and instead use CPU JAX.
 As a result pip install order matters...

 To make this easy, setup.sh provides an interactive CLI to install most dependencies.